elastic/connectors/docs/CONFIG.md

 - `elasticsearch`: Elasticsearch connection configurations.
   - `host`: The host of the Elasticsearch deployment.
+  - `api_key`: The API key for Elasticsearch connection.
+Using `api_key` is recommended instead of `username`/`password`.
   - `username`: The username for the Elasticsearch connection.
+Using `username` requires `password` to also be configured.
+However, `api_key` is the recommended configuration choice.
   - `password`: The password for the Elasticsearch connection.
-  - `api_key`: The API key for Elasticsearch connection.
-You can't set `api_key` when basic auth is used.
+Using `password` requires `username` to also be configured.
+However, `api_key` is the recommended configuration choice.
   - `ssl`: Whether SSL is used for the Elasticsearch connection.
   - `ca_certs`: Path to a CA bundle.
   - `bulk`: Options for the Bulk API calls behavior - all options can be